Per Anders Fogelström

 All five novels have been published in an English translation by Jennifer Brown Bäverstam.

 A film adaptation of City of My Dreams (Swedish: Mina drömmars stad) was released in 1976, directed by Ingvar Skogsberg, with narration from Fogelström.

-The 1950 film While the City Sleeps (Swedish: Medan staden sover) was adapted by Ingmar Bergman and director Lars-Eric Kjellgren from Fogelström's novel, and Bergman's taboo-breaking 1953 film Summer with Monika (Swedish: Sommaren med Monika) is based on Fogelström's 1951 novel of the same name.
+His 1949 novel Ligister ("Gangsters") was adapted into a film, released in 1950, titled While the City Sleeps (Swedish: Medan staden sover).
+Fogelström himself wrote the screenplay, with some input from the renowned filmmaker Ingmar Bergman, while Lars-Eric Kjellgren served as director.
+Bergman and Fogelström collaborated a second time, for Bergman's 1953 film Summer with Monika (Swedish: Sommaren med Monika).
+The film was based on an unpublished short story that Fogelström had written.
+In conjunction with the film's production, Fogelström developed the short story into a novel instead, which was published in 1951, under the same title the film was later released as.

 An active pacifist, Fogelström served as director of the Swedish Peace and Arbitration Society (Swedish: Svenska freds- och skiljedomsföreningen) from 1963 to 1977.
 He was also a member of the Swedish Vietnam Committee (Swedish: Svenska Vietnamkommittén), an organization opposing the Vietnam War, and a strong opponent of nuclear weapons.

 He received an honorary doctorate from Stockholm University in 1976, and was awarded the Swedish royal medal Litteris et Artibus in 1996.
 After his death, a bust of Fogelström was unveiled in Stockholm City Hall.